TerraDharitri/drt-go-chain/.github/CONTRIBUTING.md

 The development should happen in a personal fork, cloned on the local machine. **Make sure you use signed commits before opening** a pull request.

-For external contributors, the PRs should be targeted towards the `master` branch.
+For external contributors, the PRs should be targeted towards the `main` branch.
 A team responsible will instruct the PR owner to re-target it against another branch, in accordance to internal branches management.

 **tl;dr**:
-- fork `drt-go-chain` and use `master` branch.
+- fork `drt-go-chain` and use `main` branch.
 - use signed commits. [docs](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
-- open a PR against the `master` branch of `dharitri/drt-go-chain`.
+- open a PR against the `main` branch of `TerraDharitri/drt-go-chain`.

 ## Use linter